Table of Contents

 4. Regularly update your systems

 Employees must know how cyber criminals use malicious URLs against organisations and take steps if they suspect suspicious behaviour online.
-There are many ways organisations can ensure staff understand these risks, including mandatory training sessions, email alerts of new threats and regular newsletters highlighting recent scams and security concerns.
+Organisations can ensure staff understand these risks through mandatory training sessions, email alerts of new threats, and regular newsletters highlighting recent scams and security concerns.

 Experteq protects your team against malicious URLs